 Recent reports tell us three ways early reading can literally change the course of a child’s life:

 1. Early Reading Promotes Brain Development

 A newborn baby brings much joy and often a good dose of anxiety to new parents.
-We all know there is no handbook to raising a child, yet science tells us that the first 3 years of life are the most rapid period of growth for a person.
-From laying in a crib, to crawling, to walking and then running, a child’s physical body is growing at a rapid rate.
-Their brains are growing even faster – hidden behind their giggles is a brain that is fast at work.
+We all know there is no handbook for raising a child, yet science tells us that the first 3 years of life are the most rapid period of growth for a person.
+From laying in a crib to crawling to walking and then running, a child’s physical body is growing at a rapid rate.
+Their brains are growing even faster — hidden behind their giggles is a brain that is fast at work.